Punch-Out!! (1987 video game): Reception

 GamesRadar ranked it the 11th best NES game ever made, calling it a "brilliant puzzle game [disguised] as a sports game".
 Game Informer ranked Mike Tyson's Punch-Out!! as its 14th favorite game ever in 2001.
 The staff noted that no boxing game since has been as "beloved".
 IGN named it the 7th best NES game.
 Official Nintendo Magazine ranked the game 74th in a list of greatest Nintendo games.
-Punch Out!! has an active speedrunning community.
-For several years, the record for each fight in the game was held by Matt Turk.

 In media

 On The Tonight Show on October 29, 2014, Mike Tyson was challenged by host Jimmy Fallon to play the game on live TV.
 The virtual Tyson defeated the real Tyson in the first round by TKO.

+While interrogating a murder suspect in Brooklyn Nine-Nine's Season 5 episode "The Box", Detective Jake Peralta laments the difficulty of beating the Punch-Out!! character Great Tiger as he teleports around the ring.
+To which the accused confidently asserts, "I beat him every time.
+You just punch him when he gets dizzy."